LocalizedTanki/Tanki-L10nManager/README.md

 ## Notes

-- If the game folder is not detected, copy the downloaded `.wotmod` file manually to your Mir Tankov `mods\1.34.0.0` folder.
+- If the game folder is not detected, copy the downloaded `.mtmod` file manually to your Mir Tankov `mods\1.35.0.0` folder.
 - This installer does **not** modify any game files other than the language mod you choose to install.

 ---